heronproject/apache-proposal/README.md

 ## Initial Goals

-* Move the existing codebase to Apache
+* Move the existing codebase, website, documentation, and mailing lists to Apache-hosted infrastructure
 * Integrate with the Apache development process
 * Ensure all dependencies are compliant with Apache License version 2.0
 * Incremental development and releases per Apache guidelines